cloudspannerecosystem/autoscaler/terraform/cloud-functions/per-project/README.md

     ```

 7. Create a database to store the state of the Autoscaler.
     State can be stored in either Firestore or Cloud Spanner.

-     If you want to use Firestore, create a new instance
+    In case you want to use Firestore, create a new instance
-     if your project does not have one yet.
+    if your project does not have yet.

     ```sh
     gcloud firestore databases create --region="${APP_ENGINE_LOCATION}"
     ```

+    In case you want to use Cloud Spanner, no action is needed at this point.

 ## Deploying the Autoscaler